MiamiOH-CSE274/Portfolio/README.md

 * Consult with Dr. Brinkman on an alternative project

 I chose to do the Hashing Lab for the implementation of a Hash Table.
-Here is a link to my repository on github which includes the source code: https://github.com/MiamiOH-CSE274/05_Hashing_Lab/tree/kojsmn
+Here is a link to my source code on my branch in Brinkman's repository on github: https://github.com/MiamiOH-CSE274/05_Hashing_Lab/blob/kojsmn/HashTable.ipp

 7 - Create an implementation of a Heap
 ----